Schedule J - Income Averaging For Farmers and Fishermen

 Click any of the federal IRS Schedule J tax form links below to download, view, print, edit, or save as a PDF file for the corresponding year.
 These free PDF files are unaltered and are pulled directly from the publisher.

-Schedule J tax forms and instructions booklet are generally updated in December of each year (if updated the current year will display, prior year if not).
-Last year, many of the individual income tax forms were published late in December with instruction books following in early January due to last minute legislative changes.
+Schedule J tax forms and instructions booklet are generally updated in December of each year by the IRS.
+If updated, the 2017 tax year PDF file will display, the prior tax year 2016 if not.
+Last year, many of the individual income tax forms were published late in December, with instructions booklet following in early January due to last minute legislative changes.

 More Tax Forms, Schedules, And Instructions